Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 * #### RECENT HIGHLIGHTS

   * [Jan 2023] I‘m fortunate to be selected as a participant in this year's TV program <Super Brain: Season 10> on Jiangsu channel (broadcast at 21:10 every Friday, Beijing time).
-Stay tuned for my performance!
+Check more information through [my Weibo account](https://weibo.com/zeruicheng) and stay tuned for my performance!

   * [Oct 2022] I felt honored to receive this year's Scholarship for Comprehensive Excellence at Tsinghua University!